Explore math differently :

 How ?

-Promote intuition, enjoyment, and curiosity to help students progress and reduce inequalities.
+By giving a central place to intuition, enjoyment, and curiosity, in order to help students progress and reduce inequalities in learning.

-…they familiarize students with logical relationships, reasoning by contradiction, numeration, orders of magnitude and many other concepts and skills…
+They help students become familiar with logical relationships, reasoning by contradiction, orders of magnitude, and many other concepts and skills…

-…and develop their ability to construct mental images, essential for abstract mathematical thinking
+… and they develop the ability to build mental images, which are essential for abstract mathematical thinking.

 Educational